dmarcotte/github-markdown-preview/readme.md

 # you can also configure your preview with a couple of options
 preview = GithubMarkdownPreview::HtmlPreview.new('source_file.md', {
-    :delete_on_exit => true, # delete the preview when the program exits :comment_mode => true # render using the rules for Github comments/issues
+    :delete_on_exit => true, # delete the preview when the program exits :comment_mode => true, # render using the rules for Github comments/issues
+    :preview_file => 'custom_preview_file.html' # write preview to the given filename,
+                                                # rather than the default 'source_file.md.html'
 })

 # access the preview information